smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/CDC Monthly progress reports/2016/September 2016.md

 ### Web services (rifServices) - Kevin/David

 - D3 graphs for data viewer
 - Work on get interface for data viewer.
-Fred interface was not suited to the middleware multi process architecture; so was simplified and now the middlewre pulls in a large blob of data and feeds iot to the client as required in more digestible chunks..
+The original interface design by Fred and Peter was not suited to the middleware multi process architecture.
+The use of database cursors to manage the flow of data to the middleware was an issue to scaleability and control as tese cursors could not be shared between processes.
+The design was therefore simplified so that the middleware pulls in all the data, buffers it and feeds it to the client as required in digestible chunks.

 ### Run study batch - Kevin